WCS-Marine/local-reef-pressures/README.md

 - `extract_values.R`.
 Function to extract pressure values for a set of coordinates provided by the user.
 This is useful if you want to know the values of the six pressures for new sites.

-### `plots/`
-Empty folder, it is used to store working files to produce the final plots of the article.

 ### `analysis/`

 Contains all the scripts needed to reproduce the results and the figures of the article.